c-badyna/auravoid/README.md

   > Its releases support both Linux and Windows.

 ## Contact Methods
 Since I am 15-years-old, most of my information is somewhat privated.
-If you do want to contact me, please contact me on Discord (`void206551#6669`).
+If you do want to contact me, please contact me on Discord.